Evan Patak: International

 Patak has been a member of the full United States men's national volleyball team since 2008.
-He was initially a member of the US delegation for the World University Games in 2003 and 2007 earning a bronze medal in both trips.
-Patak was on track to also participate in the 2005 Games, but did not participate due to injury.
+He was initially a member of the U.S. delegation for the World University Games in 2003 and 2007 earning a bronze medal in both trips.
+Patak was on track to also participate in the 2005 Games but did not participate due to injury.
 He also joined for a six-city tour against Japan.

-After leaving UC Santa Barbara, Patak's first action with the senior men's national team was in 2008 NORCECA Continental Olympic Qualifying Preliminary Matches, 2008 Four Nations Tournament, 2008 Men's Pan-American Volleyball Cup, 2008 FIVB Volleyball World League, and 2008 Volleyball America's Cup.
+After leaving UC Santa Barbara, Patak's first action with the senior men's national team was in the 2008 NORCECA Continental Olympic Qualifying Preliminary Matches, 2008 Four Nations Tournament, 2008 Men's Pan-American Volleyball Cup, 2008 FIVB Volleyball World League, and 2008 Volleyball America's Cup.
 Despite being named to the 2008 Summer Games preliminary roster, Patak missed being named to the final roster and was subsequently named an alternate.
-USA assistant coach Rick McLaughlin tipped Patak as having the potential to peak in 2012 for the London Games.
+U.S. assistant coach Rick McLaughlin tipped Patak as having the potential to peak in 2012 for the London Games.

-He was a mainstay for the United States moving forward, appearing in a number of major competitions including the 2009 Men's NORCECA Volleyball Championship, 2010 FIVB Volleyball Men's World Championship qualification (NORCECA), 2009 FIVB Volleyball World League, 2010 FIVB Volleyball World League, 2011 FIVB Volleyball Men's World Cup, 2011 Pan American Games, 2011 Men's NORCECA Volleyball Championship, 2011 FIVB Volleyball World League, and 2012 FIVB Volleyball World League.
+He was a mainstay for the United States moving forward, appearing in several major competitions including the 2009 Men's NORCECA Volleyball Championship, 2010 FIVB Volleyball Men's World Championship qualification (NORCECA), 2009 FIVB Volleyball World League, 2010 FIVB Volleyball World League, 2011 FIVB Volleyball Men's World Cup, 2011 Pan American Games, 2011 Men's NORCECA Volleyball Championship, 2011 FIVB Volleyball World League, and 2012 FIVB Volleyball World League.

-Despite being regularly featured, Patak was named an alternative to the 2012 London Summer Olympics and was again named as an alternate.
+Despite being regularly featured, Patak was named an alternative to the 2012 London Summer Olympics and again named an alternate.

-He was named to the 2013 FIVB Volleyball World League preliminary roster, but did not have any court time.
+He was named to the 2013 FIVB Volleyball World League preliminary roster but did not have any court time.